-When Ahsoka turned up in “The Jedi” episode of The Mandalorian, she revealed that she’s searching for the missing Grand Admiral Thrawn.
+When Ahsoka turned up in “The Jedi” episode of The Mandalorian, she revealed she’s searching for the missing Grand Admiral Thrawn.
 Who, as Star Wars Rebels fans know, disappeared into the Unknown Regions with Ezra Bridger at the end of that series.
-The epilogue of Rebels sees Ahsoka and Sabine Wren take off together to search for their missing Jedi friend, and the genius Imperial leader.
+The epilogue of Rebels sees Ahsoka and Sabine Wren take off together to search for their missing Jedi friend and the genius Imperial leader.
 Ahsoka is likely to pick up those story threads.
+The synopsis says:

 Ahsoka is a continuous story.
 It is definitely driving toward a goal, in my mind, as opposed to being little singular adventures.
 That’s what I want the character to be doing, and I think that’s what fans want now.
 They have such a relationship with her.
 I’ve only recently started to understand that all those kids that watched Clone Wars are now a lot older—they’re very excited about all the things they grew up with, as they should be.